 Last, but not least, the Blue River flows from the towns of Blue River and Breckenridge, through the Dillon Reservoir and joins the Colorado River near Kremmling.
 This 65-mile river lies in the heart of Summit County and offers unique access to wildlife viewings like Mountain Goats and Moose!
 Camping here means you can fish, raft, sightsee and view wildlife while being only a short drive from local mountain towns.

-After you pick your next camping location, be sure to keep you and your crew safe by know the proper guidelines for camping near rivers.
+After you pick your next camping location, be sure to keep you and your crew safe by knowing the proper guidelines for camping near rivers.
 For instance, it is recommended you camp 100 to 200 feet from any river to allow wildlife access and avoid flash floods.
 For more information on how to camp near a river check out the US Forest Service guide.